 It is important to refer to the manufacturer's instructions regarding the maintenance of spa pools and hot tubs.

 How to Report a Repair

-If you notice problems when you move into your home you can report them to L&Q's Aftercare team on or online at www.lqgroup.org.uk and we will arrange to resolve the problem.
+If you notice problems when you move into your home you can report them to L&Q on 0300 456 9998 or online at www.lqgroup.org.uk.